Young Onset Dementia

 People with other conditions, such as Parkinson’s disease, multiple sclerosis, Huntington’s disease or HIV and AIDS, may also develop early onset dementia as part of their illness.
 Also, people with Down’s syndrome and other learning disabilities can develop dementia at an early age.

-Genetics and early onset dementia
+Genetics and young onset dementia

 Families affected by early onset dementia may worry that it can be inherited.
 It is important to point out that not all cases of early onset dementia are thought to be inherited.

 One rare form of dementia that can be passed from generation to generation is called Familial Alzheimer’s.
 This form of dementia can affect people in their 30’s and 40’s.
 Where Familial Alzheimer’s is present, there is a 50% possibility of passing on the gene to the next generation who would then eventually develop the condition.
 Some forms of frontal-temporal dementia or Picks condition have a strong family history and in some cases a genetic link has been found.
 Again, these inherited types of dementia are rare.

 If you have a family history of these rare types of dementia you can talk to your doctor about genetic counselling and if it is appropriate for your family.
 Genetic counselling is a process which will help to determine if your family history suggests genetic testing is an option to be considered.

 Dementia is a disability, which means that people with dementia are protected by Irish Equality Law from some kinds of discrimination, in employment and in buying goods and using everyday services.

 There are nine categories named in equality law.
 These are called “the nine grounds”.
 Disability is one of the nine grounds.
 Dementia falls within the definition of disability, which means that people with dementia are covered by the equality legislation, if they experience discrimination related to having dementia.